 The requirements for automotive radar sensors in common ranges - such as 24 GHz and 77 GHz - are becoming more stringent and engineers need to understand how design decisions affect performance.

-Connectivity has become increasingly more important as the global automotive industry progresses towards safer, greener, and more comfortable driving.
 Automotive interconnections and the increase volume of transmitted data now require the use of high RF/high-bandwidth connections.
-TE Connectivity offers the MATE-AX miniaturized coaxial terminal solution to provide the industry 9 GHz of immediate RF performance and capability up to 20 GHz in much smaller, lighter, more affordable layouts.
+TE Connectivity's MATE-AX miniaturized coaxial terminal solution provides 9 GHz of immediate RF performance and capability up to 20 GHz in smaller, lighter layouts.

 Electronic components are increasingly important in automotive systems.
 With the electromagnetic simulation tools in CST STUDIO SUITE vehicles can be evaluated using virtual prototyping from the early stages of the design process.